FlavScents AInsights Entry for Liquidambar styraciflua Balsam Extract (CAS: 94891-28-8)

 5. Use in Fragrances

-In the fragrance industry, Liquidambar styraciflua balsam extract is utilized across various fragrance families, including oriental, woody, and amber compositions.
-It serves as a base note, providing a warm and balsamic foundation that enhances the longevity and depth of the fragrance.
-Typical concentration ranges in perfumes are from 0.1% to 1%, depending on the desired intensity and character.
-The extract's volatility is moderate, contributing to the middle to base notes of a fragrance.
+Liquidambar styraciflua balsam extract is utilized in various fragrance families, including oriental and woody compositions.
+It acts as a base note, providing warmth and depth to perfumes and personal care products.
+The typical concentration in fragrance formulations ranges from 0.1% to 5%, depending on the desired effect.
+Its volatility is moderate, contributing to the middle to base notes in a fragrance composition.

 Citation hooks: FlavScents; IFRA; fragrance chemistry texts